Tottenham Hotspur opened the inaugural Europa Conference League group stage action with a draw at…

 Chelsea will start their defense of the Champions League title in group stage action with Zenit St. Petersburg and then Juventus, their two UCL foes in September.
 We have previously introduced you to Juventus of Italy’s Serie A, so now let Groundhopper Soccer Guides introduce you to Zenit of the Russian Premier League.

 UPDATED Sept.
-15: After 1st Champions League group stage game.
+15, 2021: After the first Champions League group stage game.

 Introduction to Football Club Zenit

 Founded in 1925, Zenit play in the Russian Premier League and have won the league title each of the previous three seasons, and six times overall since 2010.
 Four players from Zenit’s 2020 squad suited up for Russia at the 2020 European Championship.

 This season’s Champions League also marks the third straight for Zenit, although they did not make it out of group stage action in 2019-20 or 2020-21.
 The club did make it to the Round of 16 knockout stage as recently as 2015-16.

 Zenit St. Petersburg History